metromg/vote-radio/README.md

 Please replace all \<\<Parameters\>\> in the file with your matching configuration values:

-- `Frontend Port`: The port of the frontend
+- `Frontend Port`: The public facing port for the frontend
 - `Public url to external backend`: URL to the external backend, accessible from the browser
 - `Public url to streaming server`: URL to the streaming server, accessible from the browser
-- `Backend Port`: The port of the backend
+- `Backend Port`: The public facing port for the backend
 - `Database User`: Username to access the database
 - `Database Password`: Secure password to access the database
-- `Database Name`: The name of the database
+- `Database Name`: The name of the database (same as username per default)
 - `Path to data directory`: Absolute path to the music data directory
-- `Streaming Server Port`: The port of the streaming server
+- `Streaming Server Port`: The public facing port of the streaming server
 - `Icecast Location`: Icecast Location information
-- `Icecast Admin Email`: E-Mail address of the administrator
+- `Icecast Admin Email`: Email address of the administrator
 - `Icecast Max-Clients`: Maximum number of listeners
 - `Icecast Source Password`: Secure password for LiquidSoap
 - `Icecast Relay Password`: Secure password for optional icecast relays
 - `Icecast Admin Username`: Username for the web interface
 - `Icecast Admin Password`: Password for the web interface
-- `Icecast Hostname`: Public domain
+- `Icecast Hostname`: Public domain name
-- `Icecast Public`: 0 or 1, depending on whether you want your radio listed in the icecast directory.
+- `Icecast Public`: 0 or 1, depending on whether you want your radio listed in the icecast directory
 - `Icecast Stream Name`: Name of the stream
 - `Icecast Stream Description`: Description of the stream

-Please make sure, that you replace all occurances of the parameters and that there are no more \<\<\>\> signs in the file.
+Please make sure, that you replace all occurances of the parameters and that there are no more \<\<\>\> symbols in the file.

 ### Step 3: Startup
-You can start vote radio by running the following command in the directory where your docker-compose.yml file is located.
+You can start vote radio by running the following command where your docker-compose.yml file is located.

 `docker-compose up -d`

-This will download and start all necessary services.
+This will download all images from docker hub and start all necessary services.
-Vote Radio will create the database import the metadata from your data directory.
-The frontend should be accessible in a few seconds.
+Vote radio will create the database and import the metadata from the data directory specified.
+The frontend should be accessible within just a few seconds.

-This completes the installation of vote radio.
-Metadata of new MP3 files will be synced every 10 minutes.
+Congratulations, you now have a running instance of vote radio.
+You can place new songs into the data directory and vote radio will pick them up and index them within 10 minutes.

 ### Updating the software
 To update your running containers you can run the following commands: